 Our all grain kits are our own tried and tested recipes.
-Included in the kits are the Grain Bill only, Grain Bill + Yeast or Grain Bill + Yeast + Hops needed to make 20L of beer.
-The grain is pre-milled ready to be used in any BIAB, Grainfather/single vessel or multi vessels system.
-Feel free to purchase just the grain kit and add your own preference of hops and/or yeast to your order
+Included in the kits are the Grain Bill only, that you can then add Hops and Yeast needed to make 20L of beer.
+The grain can be pre-milled ready to be used in any BIAB, Grainfather/single vessel or multi vessels system.
+Feel free to purchase just the grain kit and add your own preference of hops and/or yeast to your order.

 The beer style became well-known internationally, in particular due to the Dreher brewery’s restaurant and beer hall at the International Exposition of 1867 in Paris, and started getting copied by many of the US-American lager breweries founded by German immigrants.
 The first amber-colored Oktoberfest-Märzen brewed by Franziskaner-Leistbräu in 1872 was also a Vienna-style beer brewed to a higher strength.

 The Vienna lager beer style has survived to this day, mostly thanks to the emerging microbrewing, home-brewing and craft beer scene in the United States of the 1980s and 1990s.?
 Due to the influence of the American craft beer movement, Vienna lager can again be found in Europe, including traditional Austrian breweries like Ottakringer and Schwechater who have made this pale amber beer style part of their range of beers again.

 Notable examples of Vienna Lager in the US include Brooklyn Lager, Samuel Adams Boston Lager, Great Lakes Eliot Ness, Devils Backbone Vienna Lager, Abita Amber, Yuengling Traditional Lager, Dos Equis Ámbar, and August Schell Brewing Company Firebrick.
 In Norway, the style has retained some of its former popularity, and is still brewed by most major breweries.